RickaPrincy/Templi/BUILD_INSTALL.md

     ./templi --generate
     ```

-Templi will prompt you for necessary values during the configuration and generation processes.
+templi will prompt you for necessary values during the configuration and generation processes.